Onefootball/onefootball.github.io/_posts/2015-09-29-Asking-Users-for-Help.md

 ##The result

 The results were pretty satisfying.
-In less then 24 houers after contacting the users we had enough logs to work with.
+In less then 24 hours after contacting the users we had enough logs to work with.
 We were able to identify several weak points in our code and also falsified a couple of our theories.
 This way we were able to identify the problem and fix our code.
 In the end we had identified a combination of different little issues like race conditions, some poorly designed parts and even one actually obvious bug which we just did not see in the beginning.
 I guess sometimes you are just blind.
 To make sure our fixes had worked, we created a new version which we sent to the same users as before.
 The next day we opened our mailbox and started to read the responses.
 It had worked!
 The users reported the issue being fixed and we were more than relieved.